-On the Jewish calendar, these days mark the new year 5772.
+On the Jewish calendar, these days mark the new year.
 Rosh Hashanah means “head of the year” or “first of the year.”

-Over the years, many traditions have developed around Rosh Hashanah.
+Over the years, many traditions have evolved around Rosh Hashanah.
 One of these is to feature sweet foods as a symbol of the hope for a sweet new year to come.
 Many children — and adults! — look forward to sliced apples dipped in honey on Rosh Hashanah.